GT-ARC/opaca-bpmn/README.md

 ### Building the OPACA Interpreter Agent

-The BPMN Interpreter (and Editor) can also be integrated into an OPACA Agent Container, allowing multiple BPMN diagrams to be deployed via OPACA actions, with the interpreter running in "headless" mode via [puppeteer](https://github.com/puppeteer/puppeteer), but also allowing the user to inspect the running processes using a read-only view on the editor.

 To run the OPACA Agent Container integrating the BPMN editor and interpreter, you first have to build the Docker image and then deploy it via an OPACA Runtime Platform.

 1. Go to the `opaca-bpmn-editor` directory
 2. Build the Docker image:
     ```sh
-    docker build -f ./puppeteer/Dockerfile -t opaca-bpmn-interpreter-agent .
+    docker build -f ./opaca-container/Dockerfile -t opaca-bpmn-interpreter-agent .
     ```
 3. Start an [OPACA Platform](https://github.com/GT-ARC/opaca-core)
-4. In the Swagger UI, call `POST containers`, replacing the `image` attribute with the content of [`modeler-image.json`](opaca-bpmn-editor/puppeteer/modeler-image.json)
+4. In the Swagger UI, call `POST containers`, replacing the `image` attribute with the content of [`modeler-image.json`](opaca-bpmn-editor/opaca-container/modeler-image.json)
 5. Use the container's actions to interact with the interpreter (see [the respective documentation](docs/opaca-agent.md) for details).

 **Note:** The OPACA Interpreter Agent is still work in progress and details may change.